TheMaster1127/HTVM/README.md

 ### 🚀 HTVM: The Revolution in Programming
 HTVM is a revolutionary programming language and engine inspired by my earlier languages but a hundred times more powerful.
 Built in **HT++**, HTVM can convert code to **JavaScript**, **Python**, and **C++**, introducing groundbreaking features:
 - **Customizable Syntax**: Define your own syntax without restrictions.
-- **No More Libraries**: Forget importing libraries—everything you need is built-in for simplicity and efficiency.
+- **No More Build-In Libraries**: Forget importing libraries—everything you need is built-in for simplicity and efficiency.
+- **HTVM IDE**: To enhance your development experience, HTVM comes with a dedicated IDE.

 HTVM makes programming simpler, more flexible, and revolutionary.